fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 Inside the hide reveals some secrets.
 Down near the water there are signs of a battle, a red liver glows in the morning sun, some entrails sit at the base of a tree, and there’s blood in the water.
 The dogs did hunt, they made a kill, and they did it all in sight of this hide, and we missed it.
 Kelsey looks gutted, if you’ll pardon the inappropriate pun.
 We drink our coffee.

-"Dog", Feline shouts.
-On the ridge on the left a dog has appeared, shortly followed by four more.
+"Dog", Feline shouts as I choke on my hot drink.
+On the ridge to the left a dog has appeared, shortly followed by four more.
 5 of them, all from Brodie’s pack – Brodie and collared Munundi included, they all head down to the battle scene.
-They sniff at the body parts, then head into the undergrowth, there’s a carcass there.
+They sniff at the body parts, picking and chewing, then head into the undergrowth, there’s a carcass there.
 It’s a male nyala, they pull it out and feed.
 Painted dogs eat quickly, and they eat until they’re full.
-They then return to the pack and regurgitate the food for the pups.
+Then they return to the pack and regurgitate food for the pups.
 Some feed frantically while others rest, play or watch guard.

 Many come down to the water to drink, lying oddly on their front, chins in the water, ears flat back, quickly lapping up what they can.
-They pick up the organs and chew on them, two grab each side of the stomach, pulling it apart and spilling the green digesting grass on the floor; one rolls around in it.
+They pick up the organs and chew on them, two grab each side of the stomach, pulling it apart and spilling the green digested grass on the floor; one rolls around in it.
 Adorable.

 {% figure imfolozi-wild-dog-drinking.jpg landscape %}
 Wild dog drinking